Saucony Peregrine 16 trail running shoe review 2026

 Cushion – 9/10

-The midsole is soft yet supportive and the comfort and foam responsiveness lasts up to 300 miles with ease, if not 400 miles.
+The midsole is soft yet supportive.
+The comfort and foam response lasts up to 300 miles with ease, if not 400 miles.
 I love the cushion of these PWRRUN midsoles because they keep my feet comfortable and protected for long 15-20 mile hikes and runs.

 The rock guard in the Peregrine 15s is a dream come true.
 The toe guard also performs well against those accidental kicks of rocks or foot stubs.